thaumazein/hcp-education-assignment/terraform-getting-started.md

 }
 ```

-Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+Initialize Terraform with the `terraform init` command, which will install the AWS provider.

 ```shell
 $ terraform init
 ```

 You should check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+If the `terraform init` command ran successfully, provision the resource with the `terraform apply` command.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+This command will take up to a few minutes to run and will display a message indicating that the resource was created.

+You have now created infrastructure using Terraform.
+Visit localhost in your web browser to verify that the container started.

-Finally, destroy the infrastructure.
+Finally, destroy the infrastructure using the `terraform destroy` command.

 ```shell
 $ terraform destroy
 ```

 Look for a message at the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
+Type `yes` and press `ENTER`.
 Terraform will destroy the resources it created earlier.